 3. Afterward, select Device Manager.

 4. See through the devices given.
-Then check for any that has a yellow exclamation mark on it.
+Then check for any that have a yellow exclamation mark on it.

 5. Right-click on any of these devices.
 Then choose Update Driver.

 After the update is done, restart your PC.
 Check if updating your drivers has solved the driver power state failure issue.

 Method 5: Turn off power saving if new drivers don’t work

 1. At First, navigate to Control Panel -> Hardware and Sound -> Power Options

 2. Next to the active power plan, select Change plan settings

 3. Then click on Change advanced power settings

 4. Afterward, select Change settings that are currently unavailable.

 5. Afterward, find your Graphics Settings or PCI Express and Link State Power Management.
 Set it to Off to maintain Maximum Performance.
 It depends on your computer system.